 Do you know where the bookstore is?

-A tag question is simply a sentence with a question tag at the end.
+A question tag is simply a sentence with an inverted question at the end.
 It’s used to check or confirm that you’ve understood something correctly.
 For example:

 You could also use it to confirm whether something you already know or think you know is true.